Microbiology/Awesome-Bioinformatics-Books/README.md

 * Learning Python (5th edition) [Buy on Amazon] (http://www.amazon.com/Learning-Python-5th-Mark-Lutz/dp/1449355730/ref=sr_1_1?s=books&ie=UTF8&qid=1439053615&sr=1-1&keywords=learning+python)

 # Contributing
 Feel free to contribute any and all of your favorite bioinformatics books.
-Just add it to the README.
+Just add to the README.